 Our regional influence has grown over the years as we have expanded our business out of London.
 We recognise the importance of a local presence.
 Our first regional office opened in 1921, when we took over a local firm in Bristol.
 In 1987 our Manchester office opened with a similar take-over.
 In 1990 we opened our fourth UK office in Cambridge.

 In 2017 we officially opened our first office in mainland Europe, in Munich, Germany.
 The opening of our Munich office represents an expansion of our IP services, following a period of significant growth for us in the UK.
-Our new office is fully part of Mewburn Ellis LLP and is located near to the European Patent Office.
+Our new office is fully part of Mewburn Ellis LLP.
 We have undertaken IP work in Europe for domestic and international clients for many years, but given the increase in the volume of European work we handle, establishing an on-the-ground presence was the natural next step.

 All five offices work very closely together and are highly effective in sharing resources.